BaseMax/MyPhonebook/README.md

 The easiest way to use IndexedDB.
 A lightweight, minimalistic wrapper that provides a straightforward API for developers using IndexedDB. https://dexie.org/

+## TODO

+You are welcome to work on the project and improve, by the way some features missed. here the list for you:

+- Add some common filters (Friends, Work, Family)
+- Ability to fetch list of contacts by filter (For example only see list of friends or coworks)
+- Store filters for each contacts when creating a new contact (they can tick filters)
+- Edit contacts

 ## Authors

 - **HTML/CSS:** Muhab